prbinu/tls-scan/README.md

 ## Features

 * **New: Support for TLSv1.3**
-* Can detect SSLv2, SSLv3, TLSv1, TLSv1.1, TLSv1.2, TLSv1.3 versions and ciphers
+* Detect SSLv2, SSLv3, TLSv1, TLSv1.1, TLSv1.2, TLSv1.3 versions and ciphers
-* Extract X.509 certificate from the server and print it in JSON format
+* Extract X.509 certificate fields from the target server and print it in JSON format
 * Certificate and host name verification checks
 * Cipher and TLS version enumeration
 * TLS compression checks
 * Session reuse tests
 * Certificate revocation checks with stapled OCSP response
 * Support TLS, STARTTLS SMTP and MYSQL protocols
-* Can operate at scale with the ability to concurrently scan large number of servers
+* Blazing fast - Can operate at scale with the ability to concurrently scan large number of servers
-* Can be easily combined with other tools to analyze the scan results
+* Script friendly output - Can be combined with other tools to analyze the scan results

 This tool is primarly for collecting data.
 The scan output can be easily combined with related tools to identify TLS misconfigurations.